Air Quality

 • Air quality from wildfire smoke can change throughout the day.
 Check the Air Quality Health Index (AQHI) and monitor your symptoms.

 • People respond differently to smoke.
-Mild irritation and discomfort are common, and usually disappears when the smoke clears.
-Drinking lots of water can help your body cope with the smoke.
+Mild irritation and discomfort are common, and usually disappear when the smoke clears.
+Mild symptoms include eye and throat irritation, cough, runny nose and headaches.
+Drinking water can help your body cope with the smoke.

-• People with lung disease (such as asthma) or heart disease, older adults, children, pregnant people, and people who work outdoors are at higher risk of experiencing health effects caused by wildfire smoke.
+• More severe symptoms include dizziness, heart palpitations, chest pains, wheezing and difficulty breathing.
+People with lung disease (such as asthma) or heart disease, older adults, infants and children, pregnant people, and people who work outdoors are at higher risk of experiencing health effects caused by wildfire smoke.

 • Stop or reduce your activity level if breathing becomes uncomfortable or you or someone in your care feel unwell.
-Contact your health care provider or local health authority if you develop severe symptoms or need advice.
+Contact your health care provider if you develop severe symptoms.

 Protecting Yourself